-I bought this book on my single visit to a book shop in France in the summer of 2021.
-I was looking for inspiration as I had just got a new role as “reading ambassador” – it jumped at me and is just great!
+I bought ‘Le Livre’ on my single visit to a book shop in France in the summer of 2021.
+I was looking for inspiration as I had just got a new role as “reading ambassador”.
+It jumped at me and is just great!

-This book is part of a great series of non-fiction books aimed at 4-7 year olds in France, but I would only use it with learners of French over 7 year-old.
+This book (Le Livre) is part of a great series of non-fiction books aimed at 4-7 year olds in France.
+However, I would only use it with learners of French over 7 year-old.
 As it is not a story, it may appear less accessible… so below are some ideas on how you may use it!

 There is so much content in it I would preferably use it over a few lessons and cover 1 or 2 double pages each time.

-I would read each double page and ask the children to use the visual clues and their deduction skills to tell me what it is about; I would highlight the key words (in a different colour in the text) and write them on the board.
-The pupils could then in pairs try to work out what type of words they are and what they might mean, then how they fit in with what the double-page is about.
+I would read each double page and ask the children to use the visual clues and their deduction skills to tell me what it is about.
+I would highlight the key words (in a different colour in the text) and write them on the board.
+The pupils could then in pairs to work out what type of words they are and what they might mean.
+Then how they fit in with what the double-page is about.
 If you have access to dictionaries, these could be used too.